Robert Pfeifle: Posthumous recognition

-A biography of Pfeifle, Dare to be Brave, was published posthumously in 1977; it was co-written by his granddaughter, Jean Pfeifle McQuade, and a retired reporter, Frank Orpe.
+A biography of Pfeifle, Dare to be Brave, was published posthumously in 1977, co-written by his granddaughter, Jean Pfeifle McQuade, and a retired reporter, Frank Orpe.

 Almost immediately after his death in 1958, his house was purchased by a straw buyer for Lehigh University and was demolished to make way for the Sinclair Laboratory.

-Many years later in 2019, a plaque was installed, dedicated to his memory, near the site.
-The dedication ceremony was attended by many local political leaders including mayors Kenneth Smith and Don Cunningham as well as state Representatives Jeanne McNeill and Steve Samuelson.
+Many years later, in 2019, a plaque was installed, dedicated to his memory, near the site.
+The dedication ceremony was attended by local political leaders, including mayors Kenneth Smith and Don Cunningham and Pennsylvania State Representatives Jeanne McNeill and Steve Samuelson.